-UBC Social Ecological Economic Development Studies (SEEDS) Student Report Proposal for Strategies to Improve Awareness and Participation of the Alma Mater Society's Sustainability Initiatives at the University of British Columbia Chris Baird, Alice Chen, Celia He, Aidan Miller and Ellen Tso University of British Columbia COMM 468 November 22, 2010 Disclaimer: "UBC SEEDS provides students with the opportunity to share the findings of their studies, as well as their opinions, conclusions and recommendations with the UBC community.
+UBC Social, Ecological Economic Development Studies (SEEDS) Student Report

+AMS Lighter Footprint Strategy Chris Baird, Alice Chen, Celia He, Aidan Miller, and Ellen Tso University of British Columbia COMM 468

+November 22, 2010

+Disclaimer: "UBC SEEDS provides students with the opportunity to share the findings of their studies, as well as their opinions, conclusions and recommendations with the UBC community.
 The reader should bear in mind that this is a student project/report and is not an official document of UBC.
 Furthermore readers should bear in mind that these reports may not reflect the current status of activities at UBC.
-We urge you to contact the research persons mentioned in a report or the SEEDS Coordinator about the current status of the subject matter of a project/report".
+We urge you to contact the research persons mentioned in a report or the SEEDS Coordinator about the current status of the subject matter of a project/report."